Bone Grafting Surgery in Tweed

 How does bone grafting work?

 Bone grafting supports the natural growth of bone tissues.
-The graft material which is surgically placed in your jaw by your dentist, will eventually be completely replaced by your natural bone as the area around the graft grows and heals, creating a fully integrated new bone region.
+The graft material which is surgically placed in your jaw by your dentist will eventually be replaced by your natural bone as the area around the graft grows and heals, creating a new bone region.